 If the 15th falls on a weekend, the proposals will be due the next business day.

 Proposal Guidelines and Reporting

-The project description is limited to two pages.
+- The Project Narrative is limited to two pages, 1-inch margins and 10pt font or larger, with the exception of figure legends (as applicable).
 It should include the following sections:

 Email one combined pdf to firstname.lastname@example.org by the deadline.